nanvel/blog/pages/books.md

 - Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future by Ashlee Vance
 - Dive into Python by Mark Pilgrim
 - A Tale for the Time Being by Ruth Ozeki
+- [+] Fluent Python by Luciano Ramalho

 ## In progress

 - The New Digital Age: Reshaping the Future of People, Nations and Business by Eric Schmidt and Jared Cohen
 - A Practical Guide to Designing for the Web by Mark Boulton
 - Learning Python Design Patterns by Gennadiy Zlobin
-- Fluent Python by Luciano Ramalho
+- The Happiness Project by Gretchen Rubin